Mission: to recruit programmers

 Data-driven recruitment

 However, this does not mean that a data-driven approach is not completely impossible to apply here.
 First of all, historical data allows us to make predictions.
-Here, indeed, organizations that treat their recruitment processes as a fixed part of their activity have an advantage – we can predict with a high degree of probability how much time and cost is required to meet a specific need and recruit programmers.
-This is different when recruiting engineers working in .NET, different when we are looking for a specialist with a very niche scope, even more so when it comes to specialization in machine learning.
+Here, indeed, organizations that treat their recruitment processes as a fixed part of their activity have an advantage.
+We can predict with a high degree of probability how much time and cost is required to meet a specific need and recruit programmers.
+This is different when recruiting engineers working in .NET.
+Different when we are looking for a specialist with a very niche scope.
+Even more so when it comes to specialization in machine learning.
 Since we have been employing more than several dozen people annually for years, we have the data that allows us to realistically plan the launch of a project.
 What is additionally important – we do not have to “waste” time on rolling out of online recruitment.

 To recruit programmers – what’s eating the money?